Update

 George 5th – 6th grade Teacher

-George was born in London, England, and grew up in a spiritual community of fifty people.
+George was born in London, England, and grew up in an experimental spiritual community of fifty people set up in the 1940s by his father, J. G. Bennett.
 He studied history at university and took a master’s degree in American history and politics.
-George spent seven years as an international truck driver, driving from England across Europe and the Middle East, before becoming a journalist and editor of magazines written for the truck and transport industry.
+George spent seven years as an international truck driver, driving from England across Europe and the Middle East – which he described in a memoir, Into the Distance – before becoming a journalist and editor of magazines written for the truck and transport industry.
 In 1990 he set up his own company to buy the magazines he worked on, and sold the business seven years later.
 After twenty years as a journalist, editor and publisher, George trained as a teacher at London University in 2000.
 He worked in a London public school for two years before joining the Village School in 2003.
-George is married to Ana – a U.K. trained osteopath – and has two adult children, both Village School grads, as well as three older ‘children’ living in England and Sydney, Australia.
-He has six grandchildren, and wishes they were at the Village School.
+George is married to Ana, a U.K.-trained osteopath.
+They have two adult children, both Village School grads, and he has three older ‘children’ living in England and Sydney, Australia.
+He has six grandchildren.
 George likes to travel as often as he can, and always with a book in his pocket.

 Fenn 3rd-6th Science Teacher